From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Introduction

 It was first explored in \cite{LiuNingReiter2009} that such an attack can perturb the state estimation function without triggering alarms in BDD.
 Since then vulnerability and impact analysis of stealthy attacks on power systems have been a prominent subject in the literature.
+A typical notion to quantify the vulnerability to stealthy attacks is directly concerned with the level of efforts required to alter specific measurements \cite{Giani2013, Pan2018}.
 Without advanced diagnosis tools, tampering measurements remains undetected, causing state deviations, equipment damages or even cascading failures~\cite{Liang2016}.
 Techniques proposed to deal with stealthy attacks include statistical methods such as sequential detection using Cumulative Sum (CUSUM)-type algorithms~\cite{Li2015}, and measurements consistency assessment under certain observability assumptions~\cite{Zhao2018}.
 A detection method that leverages online information is described in \cite{Ashok2018}, which is applicable by ensuring the availability and accuracy of load forecasts and generation schedules.
 In \cite{Liu2014a}, a mechanism is introduced to formulate the detection scheme as a matrix separation problem, but it only recovers intrusions among corrupted measurements over a particular period of time.

 These techniques are essentially static detection methods that may be confined by certain prior assumptions on the distribution of measurement errors.
 Despite an extensive and ongoing literature focusing on the static part of BDD mechanism, the following question remains largely unexplored: \begin{flushleft}